surfbitin/BetaBreakDigital/README.md

 ## Overview

-**BetaBreakDigital** is a standalone HTML application inspired by the original BetaBrakeGame.
+**BetaBreakDigital** is a standalone HTML application inspired by the original Beta Break Game.
 It is designed to leverage Progressive Web App (PWA) features, allowing for flexible self-hosting or offline usage via browser download.

 ## Features